josemejias11/playwright-mcp-server/README.md

 # WebDriverIO MCP Server

 Automation test harness using WebdriverIO + TypeScript with multi-browser support (Chrome, Firefox, Safari) and Model Context Protocol server utilities.
+Default headed resolution is 1440x900 (all browsers).
+Headless only when HEADLESS=1.

 ## Quick Start